Sanford H. Calhoun High School: Calhoun On Tour Company

 Calhoun High School's award-winning theatre program, The On Tour Company was founded in 1973 by Mr. James Drake and Dr. Dale Parkinson.
-Subsequent instructors included Mrs. Dianne Meistrell and Mr. John Fredrickson among several others.
-The program, under the direction of Mr. Sal Salerno, has been performing since September 1985, and is now one of the finest school drama programs on Long Island and in NY State.

 The program, located in Merrick, New York, is one of Bellmore/Merrick’s oldest co-curricular programs.
-It has existed at Calhoun for over 50 years.

 Currently, the company, under faculty direction and the student supervision of the International Thespian Society, produce over 10 performances a year.
 These include four major productions; one Shakespeare, one Musical, one contemporary play (comedy or drama), and one other which may be chosen from a variety of theatre style: e.g. Children’s Theatre, Commedia dell’Arte, Ancient Greek, etc. Also produced are several Evenings of Improv or Comedy Showcases, Senior Directed One-Act Plays, touring scenes, competitions, and dinner theatre interludes.

-As of the 2024-2025 school year, On Tour has entered a transitionary phase as longtime director Sal Salerno stepped down as director and teacher at the end of the 2023-2024.
-The new teacher, Mr. James Crichton, is a Merrick native that is an On Tour alumni, as well as former adjunct associate professor of musical theater at LIU Post & Marymount Manhattan College.
-Crichton is most well known for his role in the off-Broadway production of Unknown Soldier, as well as his podcast Actors: On Process.

-Notable On Tour alumni include singer Debbie Gibson and actor Kevin Shinick, both of which have spoken highly about the program.